Words and Music, Box, Cox & Roberts

 Bob Dylan said in 1990, There’s enough songs in the world.
 The world don’t need any more songs… and I knew what he meant.
 Bob weakened his case, of course, by writing “Love Sick”, “High Water (For Charley Patton)” and “Sugar Baby” a few years later.
 In some genres, you may as well give up, modern Country, especially.
 As the Country mainstream does the thing it does every decade or so and flirts with AOR, and the alt-end just gets more singer-songwritery (i.e. like smooth-sounding versions of Lucinda Williams) I didn’t expect to find a new Fulks album so moving.
 Do I need another acoustic bluegrass ’n’ country album?
 Well, yes.
 Especially one recorded in three days by Steve Albini in Chicago.
 Ken Tucker, writing for npr, puts it perfectly: “With Gone Away Backward, Fulks has made an album that feints in the direction of nostalgia while grappling very much with the here and now.
 Even for a singer-songwriter known for his clever twists and turns, it’s a considerable achievement.
 It partakes of folk, country, bluegrass and honky-tonk even as the shape of the songs and the content of the lyrics close off much chance of any one of these genres claiming the music as its own.”

-He’d recorded it a few years back in a more traditional arrangement with drums and steel, and it’s interesting to compare them and see how much deeper the song’s become, supported now with a couple of guitars, bass and mandolin.
+Fulks had recorded “That’s Where I’m From…” a few years back in a more traditional arrangement with a full band and pedal steel, and it’s interesting to compare and see how much deeper the song’s become, supported this time round with a couple of guitars, bass and mandolin.
 A sound that’s totally naked – you could be sitting in a room with them.
 Every note perfectly placed.
 And a lyric that summons the fantastic ‘Cosmopolitan Country’ of the late 60s, of Tom T Hall and Tammy and George, as it limns the thoughts of a man far from his past: